Building a meaningful evidence base about what works

 Accountability and transparency are increasingly evoked in global health, as evidenced by statements in the Countdown 2015 reports, the UN Commission on Information and Accountability, reports of the UN High Commissioner for Human Rights, and resolutions of the UN Human Rights Council.

 AMDD’s challenge is to push for the conversion of this high level commitment into meaningful programs and initiatives on the ground.
 While many other programs to promote accountability are focused on ensuring compliance with broad national commitments or global level targets, AMDD’s focus is on operationalizing accountability at the local level.
 Accountability should be meaningful to poor women seeking needed services in their local health facility.

-AMDD is engaged in several research activities to document the relationship between accountability and health system access and effectiveness:
+AMDD is engaged in several research activities to document the relationship between accountability and health system access and effectiveness.
+Its contributions include:

 Working with the Ifakara Health Institute of Tanzania to test approaches to reduce disrespectful and abusive treatment of women giving birth in public facilities in Tanzania.
 For more on this issue, click here.

 Supporting SAHAYOG, a grassroots women’s health rights organization, to conduct a pilot project using interactive voice technology and geographic information systems to track in real time requests for illicit fees for maternal healthcare in Uttar Pradesh, India.
 View a technical brief detailing the setup and management of the Mera Swasthya Meri Aawaz (My Health, My Voice) project here.
 View a blog post authored by AMDD and SAHAYOG staff on social accountability vs. government monitoring in maternal health here.